menumyway/MenuMyWay/README.md

 * sign up Screen
   * (Read/GET) Query sign up in user object
 > if cant find username then sign up and make a new account
+* search Screen
+  * (Read/GET) Query selected menu
+> if menu is found then display to user